 - Get advice from a travel health professional.
 Four to six weeks before departure, consult a travel medicine specialist for the most up-to-date immunization, malaria recommendations, and consultation.
 They can answer your questions and prepare you for a safe and healthy trip, especially if you're heading off the beaten path.
 It's important to get your immunizations early, as some of the vaccines take time to effectively protect you.
 You also can check the travel warnings issued by the Centers for Disease Control and Prevention for each Caribbean island.

 - Protect yourself from disease-bearing insects, especially mosquitos.
 Wear protective clothing and use products containing 20-30 percent DEET, the insect repellant permethrin, and bed nets.

 - Make sure your water is purified.
 Do not use tap water when brushing your teeth.
 Almost every hotel room has bottled water these days, so use it.
-When in doubt, ask hotel staff if they water is safe to drink.
+When in doubt, ask the hotel staff if the water is safe to drink.
 In most Caribbean destinations, the answer will be yes.

 - Consume only well-cooked food.
 Fruits and veggies?
 Peel it, boil it, or forget it!
 This is especially important when eating street food.

 - Pre-fill your prescriptions, since they may not be available at your destination.
 Take extra supplies in case your trip is extended.
 In some countries, counterfeit medications can be a problem.
 Carry medications in their original packaging and pack in your carry-on luggage.
 Check local regulations before you go to ensure that your prescription drugs can be legally brought into your destination country.

 - Avoid swimming in rivers, lakes, ponds, and streams.
 Well-chlorinated pools and salt water are usually considered safe, however.